Amber List Species

 Conservation should not be limited to these bird species.
 Sites with assemblages of bird species - including those currently not under threat - are important aspects of biodiversity.

 Local Priority Bird Species

 26 priority [UKBAP (2007) and Section 41 (2010)] bird species are found in Barnsley.

 Although most of these are included in the Red List (2015) as birds of the highest conservation concern, some are amber listed.

-An additional ten red-listed birds also breed or overwinter in Barnsley.
+An additional eight red-listed birds also breed in Barnsley.

 All national priority and red listed species present in Barnsley are a local priority.